telerik/blazor-docs/components/combobox/overview.md

 >caption The ComboBox provides the following features:

 * `AllowCustom` - whether the user can enter [custom values]({%slug components/combobox/custom-value%}).
 If enabled, the `ValueField` must be a `string`.

 * `Class` - the CSS class that will be rendered on the main wrapping element of the combobox.

 * `ClearButton` - whether the user will have the option to clear the selected value.
 When it is clicked, the `Value` will be updated to `default(TValue)`, so there must be no item in the `Data` that has such a `Value`.
 For example, if `TValue` is `int`, clearing the value will lead to a `0` `Value`, so if there is an Item with `0` in its `ValueField` - issues may arise with its selection.
 This feature can often go together with `AllowCustom`.

 * `Data` - allows you to provide the data source.
 Required.

 * `Enabled` - whether the component is enabled.

 * `Filterable` - whether [filtering]({%slug components/combobox/filter%}) is enabled for the end user.

 * `FilterOperator` - the method of [filtering]({%slug components/combobox/filter%}) the items.
 Defaults to `StartsWith`.

 * `Id` - renders as the `id` attribute on the `<input />` element, so you can attach a `<label for="">` to the input.

 * `Placeholder` - the text the user sees as a hint when no item is selected (the `Value` is `null` or an empty string).

 * `PopupHeight` - the height of the expanded dropdown list element.

 * `PopupWidth` - the width of the expanded dropdown list element.
+If you don't specify a value, the dropdown width will match the main element which can help with responsive layouts and 100% widths.

 * `TItem` - the type of the model to which the component is bound.
 Required if you can't provide `Data` or `Value`.
 Determines the type of the reference object.

 * `TValue` - the type of the value field from the model to which the component is bound.
 Required if you can't provide `Data` or `Value`.
 Determines the type of the reference object.

 * `TextField` - the name of the field from the model that will be shown to the user.
 Defaults to `Text`.

 * `ValueField` - the name of the field from the model that will be the underlying `value`.
 Defaults to `Value`.

 * `Value` and `bind-Value`- get/set the value of the component, can be used for binding.
 If you set it to a value allowed by the model class value field, the corresponding item from the data collection will be pre-selected.
 Use the `bind-Value` syntax for two-way binding, for example, to a variable of your own.

     The `Value` and `ValueField` can be of types: